KHO11/Girraphic-Test/README.md

 ### Unit testing

-Four unit test cases in App.test.js in src folder
+Four unit test cases in the App.test.js file of the src folder

 Using React Testing Library